Soro82/fantasy-football-quiz/README.md

 ### Question Area

 * When the Question Area is loaded/displayed the user's name is displayed at the top and their current score.
+* If the user enters their name in lowercase their name will be displayed with the first letter in uppercase.
 * When the user get a question right their score increase by 1.
 * The question number is displayed underneath and the number increases by 1 every time the user clicks on the "Next Question" button.
 * Below this is the current question.
 This also changes when the user clicks on the "Next Question" button.